janmbaco/go-redux/Readme.md

 	builder.SetActionsLogicByObject(&SubstractionLogic{})
 ...
 ```
-In both cases the functions must have at least as an input parameter the previous state, as well as optionally a payload parameter from the action.
+In both cases functions must have at least as input parameter the previous state, as well as optionally a payload parameter from the action.

 Optionally, a selector can be configured to identify a part of the state array.
 ```go